 Petanque, the most developed of the four bowling disciplines, is the most popular.
 Raffa, Lyonnaise, and Lawn

-Boules Sport is one of the most popular sports in the world, with 262 federations in 165 countries – 112 federations in 112 countries for Petanque alone on the five continents – with about 20 million members and hundreds of millions of casual practitioners or leisure.
+Boules Sport is one of the most popular sports in the world, with 262 federations in 165 countries (112 federations in 112 countries for Petanque alone on the five continents), around 20 million members, and hundreds of millions of casual practitioners or leisure.

-CMSB, so FIPJP, is thus a member of Sport Accord, IWGA (the World Games Association) and ARISF (the Association of Regional Sports Federations) (the Association of International Federation recognized by the IOC).
+CMSB, as a result of FIPJP, is a member of Sport Accord, IWGA (the World Games Association), and ARISF (the Association of Regional Sports Federations) (the Association of International Federation recognized by the IOC).
 Both FIPJP and CMSB are chaired by Claude Azema.

-This universality is not only geographical; it’s also reflected in the number of countries that won medals in various world championships.
-This inevitably increases from year to year, demonstrating that the quantitative development of Petanque and Boules Sport in a number of countries increasingly high, is accompanied by a qualitative increase in the level of national teams.
+This universality is shown not just in terms of geography, but also in the number of countries that have won medals at various world championships.
+This unavoidably rises year after year, proving that the increasing quantitative growth of Petanque and Boules Sport in several nations is matched by a quality rise in the level of national teams.

 – Mediterranean Games